Eastern yellowjacket: Distribution and habitat

-V. maculifrons is commonly found throughout eastern North America to the Great Plains.
-In most of the areas where it is found, V. maculifrons is the most common yellowjacket species.
-In the spring, the queen selects the spot where the colony will be located.
-Their subterranean nests are not deep, mostly covered by less than 2 in of soil.
-However, nests have been found from just under the surface to 9.8 in deep.
-These nests are found in hardwood forests and creek banks, but also in urban and suburban areas.
+V. maculifrons is commonly found throughout eastern North America, extending as far as the Great Plains.
+In most areas where it is found, it is the most common yellowjacket species.
+In the spring, the queen selects where to locate the colony.
+Their subterranean nests are not deep, usually covered by less than 2 in of soil.
+However, nests have been found at depths ranging from just under the surface to 9.8 in deep.
+These nests are found in hardwood forests and on creek banks, as well as in urban and suburban areas.
 Within these areas, nests are typically built in sheltered places, which can include underground areas, tree stumps, and attics.
-Their nests are so frequently found in recreational and residential areas, they are seen as a pest problem.
+Their nests are so frequently found in recreational and residential areas that they are considered a pest.

-The queen begins the initial structure of the nest.
-By chewing wood and adding in saliva to make a quick-drying pulp, these wasps assemble paper nests.
-The first part of the nest constructed is the stalk, which eventually narrows into a cord and then expands again to make the first hexagonal cell.
-Other cells are then added to the sides of the first and an envelope is built around the first group of cells which form a miniature comb.
-The queen then lays eggs in these cells, which will become workers when hatched.
-As soon as the workers emerge from their larval state, the nest begins to enlarge rapidly.
-As more cells are added, the comb grows fast, and when enough cells are on the first comb, a second comb is added, and so on.
-To make room for more cells, the inner layers of the envelope are rechewed and used to make more envelope layers outside.
-Because most of the nests are located underground, the cavity in which the nest is built is enlarged by removing soil, carrying it and dropping it outside the nest.
+The queen begins constructing and the initial structure of the nest by chewing wood and adding in saliva to make a quick-drying pulp to assemble the paper nest with.
+The first part of the nest constructed is the stalk, which eventually narrows into a cord before expanding again to form the first hexagonal cell.
+Other cells are then added to the sides of this first cell and an envelope is built around this first group of cells to form a miniature comb.
+The queen lays eggs in these cells and, once hatched, these become workers.
+As soon as these workers emerge, the nest begins to enlarge rapidly.

+As more cells are added, the comb grows quickly, and once there are enough cells on the first comb, a second comb is added, and so on.
+To make room for more cells, the inner layers of the envelope are re-chewed and used to create additional layers outside the nest.
+As most nests are underground, the cavity is enlarged by removing and dropping soil outside the nest.

-Venom chemistry
+Venom

 Vespulakinins were first discovered in V. maculifrons.
 Yoshida et al 1976 discovered several of these bradykinin-like peptides including vespulakinin 1 and vespulakinin 2.
 They and the entire vespulakinin family are insecticidal and may prove useful for human purpose.

+Hymenoptera, the order (wasps, bees, ants, and sawflies) to which V. maculifrons belongs, is the leading cause of anaphylaxis in humans.
+Reactions are usually triggered by proteins in the venom.